HuaweiWang/WearableMeasurementSystem/README.md

 	- Once it detected the data flow, all recording will be started.

 ### Two modes ###
-* XsensMotion_RemoteControl_SychronizedRecording.py : for synchronized recording in each system (Moticon pressure insoles and Xsens MVN software)
+* XsensMotion_RemoteControl_SychronizedRecording.py :
+	- For synchronized recording in each system (Moticon pressure insoles and Xsens MVN software)
+* XsensMoticon_FrameByFrameStream_UDP.py:
-* XsensMoticon_FrameByFrameStream_UDP.py: for frame by frame data streaming
+	- For frame by frame data streaming

 ### Contribution guidelines ###